-- 7. Fugitive emissions.
-GH2 is developing guidance to address fugitive hydrogen emissions, which would also apply to ammonia production. - 8.
-Co-products.
-Where oxygen is a co-product, GH2 recommends alignment with the allocation factors specified in the Ecoinvent database, as further described in the IPHE "Methodology for determining the greenhouse gas emissions associated with the production of hydrogen". - 9.
+- 7. Co-products.
+Where oxygen is a co-product, GH2 recommends alignment with the allocation factors specified in the Ecoinvent database, as further described in the IPHE "Methodology for determining the greenhouse gas emissions associated with the production of hydrogen". - 8.
 Embodied emissions.
 GH2 encourages project operators to calculate and report on the embodied emissions associated with green ammonia production, including embodied emissions associated with: (i) purchased energy (grid) and energy produced on site (off grid); (ii) construction of green ammonia production facilities, and (iii) construction of storage, conversion and delivery infrastructure.
 These emissions are not included in the threshold as per §3 above.
-GH2 will collaborate with partner organizations to develop and apply methods consistently to all energy providers. - 10.
+GH2 will collaborate with partner organizations to develop and apply methods consistently to all energy providers. - 9.
 Information to be reported.
 GH2 recommends alignment with the parameters specified by the IPHE (Table C1.9).